Dolores del Río: Legacy

 Del Río was the first Mexican actress to succeed in Hollywood.
 In her wake others followed including Lupe Vélez and Katy Jurado.
-In recent years other Mexican stars that have achieved a place in Hollywood include Salma Hayek, and Eiza González.
+In recent years, other Mexican stars that have achieved a place in Hollywood include Salma Hayek, and Eiza González.

 In art and literature

 The physical characteristics of del Río made her a figure of veneration even beyond death.
 From a young age, del Río had the intelligence to know how to surround herself with personalities of the intellectual environment.
 The Hollywood myth placed del Río in another area, as she became one of the women related to the renaissance of Mexican culture and customs.

 The face of del Río was also the object of veneration for many artists who shaped her image on their canvases.
 In 1916, when del Río was 11 years old, she was first portrayed by Alfredo Ramos Martínez, a very popular artist among Mexican high society.
 In the 1920s, del Río was also embodied in the canvases of Mexican painters Roberto Montenegro and Ángel Zárraga.
 In 1938, the actress was portrayed by her close friend, the famous Mexican artist Diego Rivera.
 The portrait was made in New York.
 It was del Río's favorite portrait and occupied a special place in her home in Mexico.
 Rivera also captured the image of del Río in some of his paintings and murals, highlighting La vendedorea de flores, La pollera and La Creacion.

 In 1941, del Río was also portrayed by the famous Mexican muralist José Clemente Orozco.
 The portrait was made at the request of Orson Welles.
 Unfortunately, when the artist painted the portrait he was already losing his sight.
 Del Río said: "He painted his tragedy on my face!"
 Although the portrait was not liked by the actress, it had a very important place in her home.
 Other artists who recorded her image in her paintings were Miguel Covarrubias, Rosa Rolanda, Antonieta Figueroa, Frances Gauner Goshman, Adolfo Best Maugard and John Carroll.

-In 1970, the Instituto Nacional de Bellas Artes y Literatura, the Mexico's Screen Actors Guild, the Humane Society of the Artistic Treasures of Mexico and the Motion Picture Export Association of America paid her a tribute titled Dolores del Rio in the Art in which her main portraits and a sculpture by Francisco Zúñiga were exhibited.
+In 1970, the Instituto Nacional de Bellas Artes y Literatura, the Asociación Nacional de Actores, the Humane Society of the Artistic Treasures of Mexico and the Motion Picture Export Association of America paid her a tribute titled Dolores del Rio in the Art in which her main portraits and a sculpture by Francisco Zúñiga were exhibited.